 - When I was teaching my sign language lesson to a small group, a student wanted to do extra coloring sign language sheets and I worked on it one-on-one with him.
 We spent time getting to know each other while he did his work.
 I also colored with him on another sheet.

 - I had a student get highly emotional about the difficulty of spelling a word.
 I then showed her on a separate paper how to spell it and I guided her through her spelling.
 I said to her I knew you could do! -Multiple times she had said you could not do it.
 I was happy about her success.

 - When I was teaching yoga, I had a student who was not listening.
 I gave him a warning and then had him sit at the table while I taught.
 After I went over, he started to cry.
-I gave him a hug and explained to him the right behavior and why he was there.
+I gave him a hug and explained to him what my expectations were of the right behavior and why he was there.
 But I also said that he is a good person, its just I need to see the correct behavior from him-which he understood. -It’s the behavior not the child.

 - I played dodgeball with some of my students and through dodgeball I formed a very good connection with some of them.
 They were coming at me with dodgeballs and I would freeze and they would unfreeze me and then come get me again-super fun.

 - A child was crying because she did not want to go to her after school program, I talked to her for a while and gave her suggestions and then gave her a moment to herself which really helped her recollect her thoughts.

 - I worked one-on-one with students during math assessment to really see where they are at academically in their counting and to further develop my lessons according to their needs.